 - Unexposed individuals harbor SARS-CoV-2-specific memory T cells with marginal cross-reactivity to common cold corona and other unrelated viruses.

-Find more about this topic in the 6th edition of COVID Reference.
+Find more about this topic in the 7th edition of COVID Reference.

 At the end of this COVID Year One, virology, biologic chemistry and immunology are the celebrated fields of medicine.
 Virology explores the structure and functioning of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and, together with biologic chemistry, prepares the terrain for future drug development.
 In the meantime, immunology explores the virus-human interface and describes how the human body fights back and forms a memory after the first encounter with SARS-CoV-2: it examines why most people recover from the infection while a few die and other remain disabled; and it contributes to the understanding of the biological mechanisms that lead to illness and death.
-Why do older people die from coronavirus disease 2019 (COVID-19) while younger people don’t?
+Why do older people die from COVID-19 while younger people don’t?
 Why are people with hypertension, diabetes or obesity at increased risk of severe COVID-19?
 Immunology also tries to elucidate the mystery of superspreader individuals, those few acutely SARS-CoV-2 infected people who are thought to be responsible for the vast majority of transmissions.
 Finally, immunology will spin out the most powerful antiviral weapon: vaccines.